The harmonic polytope: Introduction

 Motivated by the Lagrangian geometry of conormal varieties in classical algebraic geometry, Ardila, Denham, and Huh \cite{ADH1} introduced the \emph{conormal fan} $\Sigma_{\M, \M^\perp}$ of a matroid $\M$ -- a Lagrangian analog of the better known Bergman fan $\Sigma_\M$ \cite{AK}.
 They used the conormal fan $\Sigma_{\M, \M^\perp}$ to give new geometric interpretations of the Chern-Schartz-MacPherson cycle of a matroid -- introduced by L\'opez de Medrano, Rinc\'on, and Shaw in \cite{LRS} -- and of the $h$-vectors of the broken circuit complex $BC(\M)$ and independence complex $I(\M)$ of $\M$.
 This geometric framework allowed them to prove that these vectors are log-concave, as conjectured by Brylawski and Dawson \cite{Brylawski, Dawson} in the 1980s.

-In their construction of the conormal fan $\Sigma_{\M,\M^\perp}$, Ardila, Denham, and Huh encountered two polytopes associated to a positive integer $n$: the \emph{harmonic polytope} $H_{n,n}$ and the \emph{bipermutohedron} $\Pi_{n,n}$; the first is a Minkowski summand of the second.
+In their work, Ardila, Denham, and Huh encountered two polytopes associated to a positive integer $n$: the \emph{harmonic polytope} $H_{n,n}$ and the \emph{bipermutohedron} $\Pi_{n,n}$; the first is a Minkowski summand of the second.
+Their geometric origin is explained in Section \ref{sec:matroids}.
 This paper studies the harmonic polytope $H_{n,n}$; its name derives from the fact that its number of vertices is $(n!)^2H_n$ where $H_n = 1 + \frac12 + \cdots + \frac1n$ is the $n$th harmonic sum.
 The harmonic polytope has nice vertex and inequality descriptions, shown in Propositions \ref{prop:vertices} and \ref{prop:facets}.
+We also give a combinatorial formula for its $f$-vector; we note that giving such a description for an arbitrary polytope is $\#P$-hard. \cite{Dyer, Linial}

+Computing the volume of an arbitrary polytope is a very difficult task \cite{difficult-volume}.
+In principle, one could compute the volume of a given polytope by constructing a triangulation and adding the volumes of each of the maximal dimensional simplices.
+In practice, this is not a feasible approach: Dyer and Frieze showed that the problem of finding the volume of a polytope is $\#$P-hard \cite{Dyer-Frieze}.
+Even among polytopes with well-understood face structures, few exact volume formulas are known.

-Our main result is Theorem \ref{thm:volume}, which shows that the volume of $H_{n,n}$ is a weighted sum of the degrees of the toric ideals of all bipartite multigraphs on $n$ edges; or equivalently, a weighted sum of the lattice point count of all the corresponding trimmed generalized permutahedra.
+Our main result is Theorem~\ref{thm:volume}, which computes the volume of $H_{n,n}$.
+We use the combinatorial structure of the harmonic polytope $H_{n,n}$ to show that its volume is a weighted sum of the degrees of the toric ideals of all bipartite multigraphs on $n$ edges; or equivalently, of the lattice point counts of all the corresponding trimmed generalized permutahedra.